 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") for which the Private Securities Litigation Reform Act of 1995 provides a safe harbor.
 These forward-looking statements can be identified by use of terms such as "believes," "expects," "anticipates," "estimates," "plans," "intends," "objectives," "goals," "aims," "projects," "forecasts," "future," "possible," "seeks," "may," "could," "should," "will," "might," "likely," "enable," or similar words or expressions, as well as statements containing phrases such as "in our view," "we cannot assure you," "although no assurance can be given," or "there is no way to anticipate with certainty."
-Examples of forward-looking statements include, among others, statements we make regarding our plans, beliefs or expectations regarding our growth strategies; the impact of the coronavirus (COVID-19) pandemic and the Delta variant on our business operations; our development and expansion plans, including the estimated commencement, budget, completion and opening timeline for the new Chamonix Casino Hotel; our investments in capital improvements and other projects, including the amounts of such investments, the timing of commencement or completion of such capital improvements and projects and the resulting impact on our financial results; our sports wagering contracts with third-party providers, including the expected revenues and expenses and the expected timing for the launch of the sports betting "skins" related thereto; the Waukegan proposal, including our ability to obtain the casino license and, if we are awarded such license, to obtain financing; our intentions regarding the potential future expansion at Silver Slipper, including the exercise of the tidelands lease option or receipt of any entitlements thereto; and expectation to exercise its buyout option on the Silver Slipper Casino and Hotel; the adequacy of our financial resources to fund operating requirements and planned capital expenditures and to meet our debt and contractual obligations; our expectations regarding the refinancing of our principal debt; our anticipated capital expenditures; our intentions to seek forgiveness of the CARES Act Loans; our beliefs regarding compliance with our liquidity and financial covenants; our intentions regarding the use of the net proceeds from the Equity Offering; the anticipated or potential legislative actions; our beliefs in connection with our marketing efforts; the factors that affect the financial performance of our properties; the adequacy of our insurance; the competitive outlook; our expectations regarding the outcome of legal matters; the impact of recently issued accounting standards; our estimates regarding the cash used in our day-to-day operations; and our estimates regarding certain accounting and tax matters, among others.
+Examples of forward-looking statements include, among others, statements we make regarding our plans, beliefs or expectations regarding our growth strategies; the impact of the coronavirus (COVID-19) pandemic and its variants on our business operations; our development and expansion plans, including the estimated construction commencement, budget, completion and opening timeline, and the expected amenities, for the new Chamonix Casino Hotel;

+our expectations regarding an amendment to our development agreement with the City of Cripple Creek to extend the Chamonix project's completion date; our investments in capital improvements and other projects, including the amounts of such investments, the timing of commencement or completion of such capital improvements and projects and the resulting impact on our financial results; our sports wagering contracts with third-party providers, including the expected revenues and expenses and the expected timing for the launch of the sixth and final sports betting "skin" related thereto; our expectations regarding the Waukegan and Terre Haute proposals, including the timing of the RFP processes and any decisions thereunder, our ability to obtain either casino license, the expected amenities for both proposals, and, if we are awarded either or both licenses, to obtain financing; our intentions regarding the potential future expansion at Silver Slipper, including the exercise of the tidelands lease option or receipt of any entitlements thereto; our expectation to exercise our buyout option on the Silver Slipper Casino and Hotel; the adequacy of our financial resources to fund operating requirements and planned capital expenditures and to meet our debt and contractual obligations; our expectations regarding the refinancing of our principal debt; our anticipated capital expenditures; our expectations regarding any forgiveness of our CARES Act Loans; our beliefs regarding compliance with our liquidity and financial covenants; our intentions regarding the use of the net proceeds from the Equity Offering; anticipated or potential legislative actions; our beliefs in connection with our marketing efforts; the factors that affect the financial performance of our properties; the adequacy of our insurance; the competitive outlook; our expectations regarding the outcome of legal matters; the impact of recently issued accounting standards; our estimates regarding the cash used in our day-to-day operations; and our estimates rega